andrewralon/keycuts/README.md

-# ShortcutsTR - to be renamed soon!
-Lightning-fast links to any file / folder / URL with Win+R and old-school scripts
+# keycuts
+keyboard + shortcuts = keycuts.
+Open any file/folder/URL with Win+R and few keys.

+keycuts is a CLI tool for creating simple scripts that open anything on your computer using a nickname.

+URL Example:
+* Type "Win+R" and "gmail"
+* Automatically opens a new browser tab to Gmail